-For the past three decades, I have been a spiritual student of esoteric Buddhism (Zen and Mahayana) and a musical student of the Japanese Zen Buddhist shakuhachi.
+For the past four decades, I have been a spiritual student of esoteric Buddhism (Zen and Mahayana) and a musical student of the Japanese Zen Buddhist shakuhachi.
 Transmission in shakuhachi seeks to deliver more than techniques and traditions.
 Because it was developed within the context of Zen Buddhist practices, shakuhachi transmission immerses the practitioner in the fundamentals of musical contemplative practice (meditation, posture, breathing, concepts of pitch, breath rhythm, phrasing, cultural values/concepts, and sonic manifestation of philosophical ideas) while simultaneously reinforcing and strengthening the musical/spiritual practice of the teacher.
 Both teacher and student are transformed through direct experience of the encounter.
 It is the dedicated student that makes the teacher great, although conventional wisdom teaches us just the opposite.

 Creating a Learning Community

 Working in community music for decades, one does not think precisely of teaching.
 Teaching is in the realm of academe, and community choirs, orchestras, cultural music groups, and summer community music schools are something else, perhaps regarded as pastime, enjoyment, or enrichment.

-But, community music making and community building are at the heart of a strong learning environment.
+But, communal music making and community building are at the heart of a strong learning environment.
 Coming from prestigious institutions in the United States, I was steeped in the use of competition to encourage top-quality student results.
 After working in this mode for many years, I have almost wholly rejected the notion.
 The most informing and fulfilling artistic and intellectual experiences for myself and my most successful students have been through direct experience and discovery rather than through direct competition.
 I realize this goes against much of our society’s popular wisdom.
 But, it is central to my approach and to the successes I have gathered since my immigration to Canada.

 Teaching in the graduate program in community music at Wilfrid Laurier University has worked to focus and solidify these ideas.
 We learn best together.
 Music in this context is, as Lee Higgins describes, an act of hospitality.
 This is a particularly apt notion for any classroom or performance ensemble, and most definitely one that has succeeded in a number of instructional settings.